Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Experiments

 \subsection{Visualization and More Analysis}

-\textbf{Understanding the effect of 2nd Ref.} In Fig.~\ref{tsne}, we visualize the t-SNE results of object queries belonging to COCO 20 novel classes.
-We find that the object queries of novel classes can be roughly distinguished, even without the novel fine-tuning process.
-And the clustering is more obvious after fine-tuning.
-We leverage this \emph{support query categorization} in our 2nd reference module to provide guidance for the query branch classification.
+\textbf{Understanding the effect of second reference}\quad In Fig.~\ref{fig:tsne}, we visualize the t-SNE results of object queries for COCO's 20 novel classes.
+We observe that the object queries of novel classes can be roughly distinguished even without the novel fine-tuning process, and the clustering becomes more apparent after fine-tuning.
+In our second reference module, we utilize this \emph{support query categorization} to guide the query branch classification.
+In Fig.~\ref{fig:loc}, we visualize the mask head predictions of support branch object queries from the model before the novel fine-tuning stage.
+Only object queries with top-10 IoU values compared to ground truth masks are shown.
+We find that the object queries of novel classes encode accurate localization information even without the novel fine-tuning process.
+We leverage this \emph{support query localization} in our second reference module to provide guidance for the query branch localization.

+Visualizations for all three settings are presented.
+Predictions for base class instances are shown in Fig.~\ref{fig:baseimg}, while those for novel class instances are displayed in Fig.~\ref{fig:novelimg}.
+Although class misclassification remains prevalent, most predicted masks are accurate across all settings.
+Even in the most challenging iFSIS setting, numerous novel instances are recalled.

-\textbf{More Qualitative Results.} In Fig.~\ref{img}, we present several visual results on MS-COCO datasets corresponding to Tab.~\ref{tab:abl_component}.
-We find that adding our query-based 2nd Ref. effectively reduces both missed and misclassified results, which is mostly attributed to the guidance of \emph{support query localization} and \emph{support query categorization}.
-With the alignment between query features and dynamic class centers, adding our 1st Ref. further reduces misclassification between classes that are highly correlated.
-More results can be found in the supplementary materials.
+\textbf{Additional Qualitative Results.}\quad In Fig.~\ref{img}, we provide visual results on MS-COCO datasets corresponding to Tab.~\ref{tab:abl_component}.
+We observe that incorporating our query-based second reference effectively reduces both missed and misclassified instances, primarily due to the guidance from \emph{support query localization} and \emph{support query categorization}.
+By aligning query features with adaptive class prototypes, the inclusion of our first reference further decreases misclassification between highly correlated classes.